BrAiNeeBug/BrAiN-Plug/README.md

 BrAiN Plug uses a modular ESPHome configuration.

-The device specific configuration includes the hardware pins and loads the common firmware package.
+The device specific configuration contains the hardware pin definitions and loads the common firmware packages.

 ## Example configuration (BSD-33)